The Jordan Valley

 Matthew 15:3-4

 Traditions were extremely important to the pharisees come what may.
-Jesus questioned them about the fulfillment of the commandment given by God and how they chosen to ignore that for the sake of their tradition.
+Jesus questioned them about the fulfilment of the commandment given by God and how they chose to ignore that for the sake of their tradition.
+They twisted the laws and deceived people into giving every resource to them that they might have used otherwise for the care of their parents.

 You hypocrites!
 Isaiah was right when he prophesied about you: